danimelchor/danimelchor/README.md

 Hey there!

-I'm  a  19-year-old  student  from   Spain   studying  at   Boston University.
-I am pursuing a major in Computer Science,  and,  most  likely,  completing an accelerated Master's degree program while there.
+I'm  a  20-year-old  student  from   Spain   studying  at   Boston University.
+I am pursuing a major in Computer Science with the expected (early) graduation date of May 2023.

-Last summer, I worked as a Machine Learning developer at Intelygenz, an international company focused on process automation using AI.

-I am currently working as a SWE at BastionZero during the academic year, and as a SWE intern at Stripe during the summer.
+Last semester, I worked as a SWE at BastionZero.
+And this summer, I worked as a SWE intern at Stripe.
+I will be joining Stripe as a fulltime employee on Summer 2023.

 My GitHub organizations: [Decentrapass](https://github.com/Decentrapass) and [BU Nexus](https://github.com/Boston-University-Nexus)